 It's a story with all the elements of a murder mystery.
 But this case is real, and the ending unwritten.

 "I can see it as clear as I'm looking at you right now," said Sheriff Rick Walter.

-Walter says he still sees this Benton exit through the eyes of a part time deputy.
+Walter says he still sees the Benton exit through the eyes of a part-time deputy.

 "This comes up daily," said Walter.

 Twenty years later, he's constantly working the case.

 "Within in the last couple of weeks we got hit with some pretty good leads and we've been working several hours a day on those," Walter added.

 They brought in files from a room at the sheriff's office.
 Cameras and most people aren't allowed and the room is devoted only to the Lawless case.

 "I think that there's stuff in those boxes that could help the case, forensic science as well," said Sgt.
 Brenden Caid.
 "But we need to run down what's in those boxes so we can cross everybody off the list."